Chart Color Schemes

 Terrigal is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Terrigal's dwelling structure, as per the latest Census, consisted of 71.1% houses and 28.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 74.2% houses and 25.9% other dwellings.
-Home ownership in Terrigal was higher than Sydney metro at 39.9%, with the remaining dwellings either mortgaged (35.7%) or rented (24.4%).
-The median monthly mortgage repayment in Terrigal was $2,492, above Sydney metro's average of $2,150.
-The median weekly rent in Terrigal was $520, compared to Sydney metro's $400.
-Nationally, Terrigal's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Terrigal's dwelling structure, as per the latest Census, consisted of 71.1% houses and 28.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in Terrigal stood at 39.9%, with mortgaged dwellings at 35.7% and rented ones at 24.4%.
+The median monthly mortgage repayment was $2,492, higher than Sydney metro's average of $2,150.
+Median weekly rent in Terrigal was $520, compared to Sydney metro's $400.
+Nationally, Terrigal's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing